kyunghoon-jung/RL_implementation/README.md

 #### Welcome!
 This repo contains reinforcement learning algorithms.

-- 2020.11.11 Confirmed for the performances for several atari games such as Q-Bert, Seaquest, Boxing, Pong, etc.
+- 2020.11.11 Confirmed for the performances of Value-based algorithms for several atari games such as Q-Bert, Breakout, Seaquest, Boxing, Pong, etc.

 - I'll write up the detailed comments in all the codes soon.